 The encoding of a fork statement is similar to a call.
 In particular, the measures of transferred obligation must decrease to ensure that they cannot be transferred from thread to thread indefinitely.
 However, since the forked method will be executed in a new thread, there are no restrictions on the obligations that remain in the forker.
 After the exhale, we pick a fresh token for the new thread.
-The fact that this token is different from existing token is encoded by assuming that its level in the wait order is $\perp$ , whereas all tokens for existing threads are implicitly assumed to have larger levels.
-The new thread can be joined if it promises to terminate, that is, if the forker's terminates-obligations get restored afterwards.
-Finally, we choose a wait level for the new thread that is above the current thread's wait level, which will allow the current thread to join it later.
+The fact that this token is different from existing token is encoded by assuming that its level in the wait order is \perp , whereas all tokens for existing threads are implicitly assumed to have larger levels.
+The new thread can be joined if it promises to terminate, that is, if the forker's terminates-obligations get decreased by exhaling the forked method's precondition.
+Like for calls, the terminates-obligations get restored afterwards.
+Finally, we choose a wait level for the new thread that is above the current wait level, which will allow the current thread to join it later.